 Water scarcity challenges identified

-- ensuring production control and better water consumption to allow legal enforcement
+- ensuring production control and better water consumption to allow legal enforcement, and

 The applicators must be resident, citizen or legal entity based in the next countries: Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Italy, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Albania, Armenia, Bosnia and Herzegovina, Faroe Islands, Georgia, Moldova, Montenegro, Republic of North Macedonia, Serbia, Turkey, Ukraine.
 The itinerary is created for the companies to develop their business and competitive skills, with the aim of incrementing business opportunities, find investors and have their solutions hit the market, in order to impact on the society.

-The 30 selected startups will participate in a three-step programme: training, mentoring and competition.
-It will start on 25 June this year, with a virtual training in business study cases in which business and mentors will be networking.
-Between June and October mentoring sessions will be developed i to advise each project in the achievement of the identified obstacles.
+The 30 selected startups will participate in a 3 step programme: training, mentoring and competition.
+It will start the 25th of June of this year, with a virtual training in business study cases in which business and mentors will be networking.
+Between June and October mentoring sessions will be developed in order to advise each project in the achievement of the identified obstacles.

 Finally, between September and October the ´InnoWise Challenge Labs’ will be held in three countries: Italy, Greece and Spain.
 In each of the countries ten startups will compete in the different countries that can apply for the call, showing their solutions.
-The winner of each country will receive EUR 10 000 and EUR 5 000 the second, with six start-ups awarded in total, and these will be used for investments in machinery, the production of the first product runs, developing consumer tests or the payment of licenses and industrial propriety.
+The winner of each country will receive 10.000 euros and 5.000 the second, with six startups awarded in total, and these will be used for investments in machinery, the production of the first product runs, developing consumer tests or the payment of licenses and industrial propriety.

-The ‘InnoWise Challenge Lab’ in Spain will be held the week of 24 September in Malaga during the Smart-Agrifood congress, the Italy one will be celebrated the week of 12 September in the Fiera del Levante, and the Greece Lab will be vinculated to the Green Deal in Athens, which dates are still to be confirmed.
-All those events will be on-site as long as the COVID-19-19 situation ensures the safety of all the people involved.
+The ‘InnoWise Challenge Lab’ in Spain will be held the week of the 24th of September in Malaga during the Smart-Agrifood congress, the Italy one will be celebrated the week of the 12th of September in the Fiera del Levante, and the Greece Lab will be vinculated to the Green Deal in Athens, which dates are still to be confirmed.
+All those events will be on-site as long as the Covid-19 situation ensures the safety of all the people involved.